DHCPCD9/Nomia/README.md

 ## Features

 - Lightweight and easy-to-use Lavalink wrapper.
-- Compatible with the Lavalink REST API V3.
 - Simplifies the process of integrating Lavalink audio playback into your Discord bot.

-## Why?
-Because I cant wait like 9 years to merge my pull request in DSharpPlus, better way will be do it here instead of waiting for merge.

 ## Examples?
 You can find examples in [Nomia.Test](https://github.com/DHCPCD9/Nomia/tree/master/Nomia.Test) Package.